tfausak/tfausak.github.io/_posts/2015-06-25-frege-a-jvm-haskell.md

 - Frege has no package side like Hackage.
 This is not surprising, considering the previous point.

+Even though there are a few annoyances, I enjoyed using Frege.
+I liked working with a Haskell that was easier to install and didn't suffer from Cabal hell.
+However, I think that Scala is a better choice, since Frege is such a niche language.

 [1]: {% post_url 2015-05-28-clojures-threading-macros %}
 [2]: https://github.com/Frege/frege
 [3]: https://en.wikipedia.org/wiki/Gottlob_Frege